 Freeman launched and leads the State’s new award-winning video services—WaTech’s first new business—including related strategic partnerships and distribution strategies all in support of customer agencies.
 See https://vimeo.com/channels/watechproductions

-With legislative authority enabling the new agency only twenty-minutes before midnight on June 30th, Freeman led the teams that lit up WaTech by 6am on July 1 with a new logo, a new public site, a new Intranet site, new communications protocols, and guided the agency’s first six months.
+With legislative authority enabling the new agency only twenty-minutes before midnight on June 30th, Freeman led the teams that lit up WaTech by 6am on July 1 with all new public and Intranet sites, branding and communications protocols, and guided the agency’s communications for its first six months.

 State of Washington, Office of the Chief Information Officer (OCIO) | Olympia, | 2013 – 2015

 Senior Strategy Advisor & Communications Director | September 2014 – 2015

 Highlights include helming creation of a statewide Strategic IT Framework, speechwriter for the State CIO, strategic communications for Governor Inslee’s request to create a new central technology agency, facilitator of monthly CIO Forum, director of agency videos and websites.

 Senior Information Technology Policy and Management Advisor | 2013 – 2015